Set Current Location

 This wonderful restaurant serves delectable Indian cuisine in an intimate ambiance enhanced by pale yellow walls and orange hued seating.
 Owner Anju Sharma named her restaurant "Amma," meaning mother, to signify a cooking style which is reminiscent of an Indian mother's kitchen.
 The cuisine is authentic Indian with outstanding dishes such as the Bombay bhelpuri, kararee bhindi, fish moileey, and apricot-filled lamb chops.
 Vegetarian and non-vegetarian tasting menus paired with appropriate wines including Indian wines are available along with a prix fixe lunch menu.
 Amma provides an intensely satisfying experience.

 Darbar Grill is a well known Indian restaurant in East Midtown.
-Though they serve delicious Indian food catering to both the vegetarians and non-vegetarians, they specialize more in luscious Tandoori dishes.
-They have a full bar and Happy Hour is everyday.
+Though they serve delicious Indian food catering to both the vegetarians and non-vegetarians, they really specialize in luscious Tandoori dishes.
+They also have a fully stocked bar.
 Darbar Grill has an elegant environment, making it an ideal place for special events.
 They also cater for various services from corporate to private events.

 The cuisine served at Chola New York is eclectic, and comes from provinces all over India.
 With white walls, dark wood and fresh table linens, you can feast like an Indian prince.
 Try shrimp bhuna, chicken tikka, Bombay calamari or grilled tandoori dishes.
 Also popular is the naan (flat bread) and Uthappam (a vegetable pancake composed of rice and lentils).
 Many entrees are spicy, eye-opening and unusual.
 Half the menu is made up of vegetarian and vegan offerings, while the other half features a great deal of tasty seafood, as well as lamb and chicken.